acorderob/sd-webui-prompt-postprocessor/README.md

 # Send To Negative for Stable Diffusion WebUI

+Extension for the [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) or compatible UIs.

 ## Purpose

 This extension allows the tagging of parts of the prompt and moves them to the